Nathan-Nesbitt/G2T/Notes/01 Setup_G2T_NN.md

 For the following example we are going to be using unix commands to transfer and connect to our server/VM.
 Since we need to use SSH and rsync to connect and transfer files, the 'easiest' way of getting these tools is to install the WSL or [windows subsystem for linux ](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or, if you are working in an environment where you cannot install WSL, you can use [Cygwin](https://www.cygwin.com/).
 Since in the current environment we cannot install WSL, the following steps will outline the cygwin installation process.

 1. Go to the Cygwin site and download the Windows executable
-2. Follow the instructions for the basic installation, until you get to the avavilble download sites
+2. Follow the instructions for the basic installation, until you get to the available download sites
 3. Choose a domain to download from (e.g. mirroir.csclub.waterloo.ca)
 4. Change the view from *pending* to *not installed*
 5. Search for `rsync` and `openssh`